Gift Tax and Estate Tax: An Overview

 Estate Tax Exemptions

-Marital Deduction.
-A deceased person's estate can pass tax free to a surviving spouse, as long as the surviving spouse is a U.S. citizen and the deceased spouse's interest in the estate passes to the surviving spouse outright (in other words, the property transfers directly to the spouse upon the decedents death).
+- Marital deduction: A person's estate can pass tax-free to a surviving spouse if the surviving spouse is a U.S. citizen and if the deceased spouse's interest in the estate passes directly to the survivor upon death.

 Filing the Estate Tax Return

-The executor, personal representative, or person in possession of the estate's assets must file the estate tax return within nine months of the decedent's death.
-The estate can apply for a six-month extension of time to file, but the taxes must be paid within nine months of the decedent's death.
-The time for payment of the estate tax may be extended in certain circumstances.
+The executor, personal representative, or person in possession of the estate's assets must file the estate tax return no more than nine months after the decedent's death.
+The estate can apply for a six-month extension to file, but the taxes are due within nine months.
+Certain circumstances can extend the time for payment of the estate tax.

-Questions About Estate and Gift Taxes?
+Questions About Gift Taxes and Estate Taxes?
 Talk to an Attorney